jtwleung/Final-Project-SQL/QA.md

 ON oc.column_name = nc.column_name
 WHERE oc.column_name IS NULL OR nc.column_name IS NULL

 --4.
-Confirm the same order of columns from analytics and analytics_clean -- The below should return NULL SET
+Confirm the same order of originally-present columns from analytics and analytics_clean -- The below should return NULL SET
 WITH original_columns AS (
 	SELECT ordinal_position, column_name,